tulibraries/gencon50/README.md

 ## Running the Tests

+Setup for developing new request and feature tests

-Tests require an instance of Solr to which to connect.
+Tests require an instance of Solr to which to connect, and run once to record into the VCR gem test fixtures.

-Work with a fresh Solr database.
-In `ansible-playbook-solrcloud`, restart the SolrCloud instance with `make up-lite`.
+To update the initial index database to create these fixtures, go to the `ansible-playbook-solrcloud`, restart the SolrCloud instance with `make up-lite`.

 Testing requires a fresh solr index. restart Solr Cloud instances before running these tests.

-The first run, load the test fixture
+If you need to access Solr index to generate new tests, harvest the csv files in the spec/fixtures directory

     LOADSOLR=y bundle exec rspec spec

-No need to reload the test fixtures on subsequent runs:
+Ensure that requests to the Solr server are in VCR blocks.
+For example:

+    VCR.use_cassette("responseDefaultIndex", record: :once) do
+      get "?search_field=all_fields&q="
+    end

+Note the `:record` mode is set to once.
+After you perform this spec, change the record mode to `:none`.

+Subsequent runs of the specs should execute without need to connect to the Solr server.
+At this point, you may go to the `andible-playbook-solrcloud` directory and stop SolrCloud instance with `make down`

+Execute your specs with:

     bundle exec rspec spec